FOUR WORLD PREMIERE AUDIO PLAYS BY ELAINE JARVIK, JENNY KOKAI, MELISSA LEILANI LASON, and JENIFER NII

-Four Utah playwrights began writing 10-minute radio plays for ages 12+ on April 16.
+Four Utah playwrights began writing 10-minute audio plays for ages 12+ on April 16, 2020.
 Then, on April 24, four creative teams were randomly created.
-Each team has access to the expertise of the creative team that’s been creating radio drama together for over a decade (Matthew Ivan Bennett, Cheryl Ann Cluff, David Evanoff, Jay Perry) and rehearsed virtually, recording all of the components in isolation by April 29, and then edited and finalized their pieces with our sound engineer David Evanoff on April 30 and May 1.
+Each team has access to the expertise of the creative team that's been creating radio drama together for over a decade (Matthew Ivan Bennett, Cheryl Ann Cluff, David Evanoff, Jay Perry) and rehearsed virtually, recording all of the components in isolation by April 29, and then edited and finalized their pieces with sound engineer David Evanoff on April 30 and May 1 before being broadcast on KUAA 99.9 and our free app May 5-8, 2020.

 Elaine Jarvik's 'MY EYES ARE CLOSED SO PLEASE DON'T TEXT ME'